shan-stat/rf_hvtn505/README.md

 - *get.st.cvauc*: fits stacking that is based on random forests and generalized linear models.

 ## experiments.R
-This R file containes codes for all experiments in the manuscript.
+This R file contains codes for all experiments in the manuscript.

 Step 1) Importing HVTN 505 dataset
 - i) First download the HVTN 505 dataset at https://atlas.scharp.org/cpas/project/HVTN%20Public%20Data/HVTN%20505/begin.view